nataliebenjes/mastermind2/README.md

 # Mastermind Game

-Welcome to the Mastermind game!
-Can you crack the code?
+Welcome to the Mastermind game, a classic code-breaking game with a multiplayer twist!

 ## Overview

-This Mastermind game allows you to play against the computer.
-The computer will randomly select a pattern of four different numbers from a total of 8 different numbers (allowing duplicates).
-Your goal is to guess the correct combination within 10 attempts.
+In this version of Mastermind, there are two players who take turns guessing the secret code.
+The game consists of 10 rounds, and each player gets 10 attempts to guess the secret code.
+The player who correctly guesses the code or has the closest guess when the maximum attempts are reached wins the game.

 ## Game Rules

+1. **Players:** Two players take turns guessing the secret code.

-- The computer will randomly select a pattern of four different numbers at the start of the game.
+2. **Secret Code:** The computer randomly selects a pattern of four different numbers from a total of 8 different numbers, allowing duplicates.

-- You have 10 attempts to guess the number combinations.
+3. **Turns:** Each player has 10 attempts to guess the secret code.

+4. **Timer:** A timer of 20 seconds is set for each turn.
+If a player doesn't make a guess within the time limit, their turn ends.

+5. **Scoring:** Players receive feedback after each guess, indicating the correctness of their numbers and their positions.

+6. **Winning:** The player who correctly guesses the code or has the closest guess when the maximum attempts are reached wins.

 - After each guess, the computer will provide feedback in the form of:
   - Correctly guessed number
   - Correctly guessed number and its correct location